Inconsistent Windows virtual machine performance when disks are located on SAN datastores (1014)

 - Increasing this disk timeout setting does not affect the performance of the guest operating system or virtual machine under normal operating conditions, but you must verify how the applications you are running in the guest operating system handle disk access delays.

-- To accommodate transient events, VMware Tools increases the SCSI disk timeout to 60 seconds for Virtual Infrastructure 3 and 180 seconds for vSphere 4 and later.
+- To accommodate transient events, VMware Tools increases the SCSI disk timeout to 60 seconds.